-Overall protection of human health and the environment addresses whether each alternative provides adequate protection of human health and the environment and describes how risks posed through each exposure pathway are eliminated, reduced, or controlled, through treatment, engineering controls, and/or institutional controls.
+Overall protection of human health and the environment addresses whether each alternative provides adequate protection of human health and the environment and describes how risks posed through each exposure pathway are eliminated, reduced, or controlled through treatment, engineering controls, and /or institutional controls.

-All of the alternatives, except the No Further Action alternative (Alternative 1), are protective of human health, and Alternatives 3, 4, and 5 are also protective of the environment by eliminating, reducing, or controlling risks posed by the site.
+All the alternatives, except the No Further Action alternative (Alternative 1), are protective of human health and the environment by eliminating, reducing, or controlling risks posed by the site.